Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

 - the first line should specify K type, B and P"axisTypes=...".
 This will set some important parameters which are needed for the following parameter settings.
 Example M669 K13 B"CoreXY5AC" P"axisTypes=RRPPP"
 - after K13 is choosen, M669 without parameters will report the current settings to the console.
 M409 K"move.kinematics" displays most parameters as object model.
+The report is explained in the next chapter
 - multiple settings of the same starting letter must be on separate lines, as the G-Code interpreter evaluates only the first one.
 Different letters can be combined.

 Overview